inspirit/AlchemyStuff/README.md

 AlchemyStuff
 ================

-Precompiled SWC library and sources for old prjects that use Alchemy Op-codes
+Precompiled SWC library and sources for old projects that use Alchemy Op-codes

 requires [Apparat Tool](https://github.com/joa/apparat)
 or just use precompiled *.swc library